fwup-home/fwup/docs/build_windows.md

 # Building from Source for Windows

 Building on Windows is complicated due to the required 3rd party libraries.
-As a result, the Windows build is done on Linux using a crosscompile and Wine to run the regression tests.
+As a result, the Windows build is done on Linux using a cross-compile and Wine to run the regression tests.

 First, make sure that 32-bit builds work and install dependencies: